continuouspipe/dockerfiles/mailcatcher/README.md

 FROM quay.io/continuouspipe/mailcatcher:stable
 ```

-Port 1025 is where mail should be relayed to
+- Port 1025 is where mail should be relayed to (SMTP).
-Port 1080 is where you can visit the UI
+- Port 1080 is where you can visit the UI.

 Example `docker-compose` configuration: